-An incident of sexual harassment may be reported to any Campus or University official or faculty member, including an individual's supervisor, department chair or dean, the Director of Personnel, a departmental or college equity officer, the Director of the Office of Human Relations, and to the President's Legal Office.
-When an individual receives a report of sexual harassment, he or she will notify the Legal Office prior to taking any action to investigate or resolve the matter informally.
-The Legal Office will normally manage and coordinate all matters relating to complaints.
-Complainants will be advised of relevant campus policies and procedures, and the informal and formal means of resolving the matter will be explained.
-While a written complaint is not required to initiate an informal investigation, the Legal Office must receive a signed complaint from the offended person before any sanctions or other action can be undertaken against an individual for sexual harassment.
+Conduct prohibited under this policy may manifest itself in many different ways.
+Sexual harassment may, for example, be as undisguised as a direct solicitation of sexual favors, or solicitation accompanied by overt threats.
+Harassment may also arise from behavior which has the effect before any sanctions or other action can be undertaken against an individual for sexual harassment.
 If the matter is to be investigated, consideration shall be given to the situation and wishes of the complainant.
 The investigation of a complaint will include discussing the matter with the person accused of sexual harassment.
-The findings of the investigation shall be confidentially reported to the Chancellor and to the relevant vice chancellor, dean, chairman or supervisor for any necessary action.
+The findings of the investigation shall be confidentially reported to the president and to the relevant vice president, dean, chairman or supervisor for any necessary action.
 Sanctions for sexual harassment may range from reprimand to termination, depending upon the circumstances of the case.